vrwmiller/deploy-web-aws-balanced/README.md

 ## Infrastructure

 Two EC2 instances running nginx in separate target groups attached to an application load balancer.
-EC2 instances are deployed in separate AZs in the same region.
+EC2 instances are deployed initially in separate AZs in the same region.

 # Ansible